Partner Course

 Agricultural Water Management: Water, Society and Technology Interactions

-Further your career in resilient landscapes management
+Further your career in resilient landscapes managent

-Estimated Time 10 weeks
+Estimated Time

 Worldwide, a variety of processes puts more pressure on water resources every day.
 Global climate change causes temperatures to rise and precipitation patterns to change.
 A growing degree of urbanization causes people to move from the countryside to the cities.
 This results in increased competition over water resources, like rivers and groundwater, between